Primo84/FotoGallery/README.md

-Below is a full example wich show a initation procedures to create gallery and mini slider component :
+Below is a full example, wich show a initation procedures to create gallery and mini slider component :